Gallery open by advance appointment

 Image: Bryana Bibbs 9.21.20.
 (2020).
 Handwoven, hand-carded, hand-spun wool, angelina fiber, and recycled sari silk.
 18 x 11.5 inches.

-She holds an MA in Art Therapy and Counseling from School of the Art Institute of Chicago.
-Farah’s work has been featured at Museum of Contemporary Art (Chicago), Museum of Contemporary Photography (Chicago), American University Museum Katzen Art Center (Washington DC), United Photo Industries (New York), Mana Contemporary (Chicago), Sharjah Art Foundation (UAE), and Contemporary Art Platform (Kuwait).
+Farah holds an MA in Art Therapy and Counseling from School of the Art Institute of Chicago.
+Her artwork has been featured nationally and internationally at Museum of Contemporary Art Chicago, Museum of Contemporary Photography (Chicago), Hyde Park Art Center (Chicago), EXPO CHICAGO, American University Museum (Washington DC), United Photo Industries/Photoville Gallery (New York), Engage Gallery (Chicago), Patel Brown (Toronto), Bolivia Biennial, Paris Contemporary Art Fair, Sharjah Art Foundation (UAE), and Contemporary Art Platform (Kuwait).
+Farah completed the Radicle Studio Residency at Hyde Park Art Center, Hatch Residency at Chicago Artist Coalition, ACRE Artist Residency, Per|Form at Contemporary Art Platform (Kuwait) and Journey to Turkey Residency with Crossway Foundation (UK).
+Farah is the recipient of the 2024 3Arts Award, and is the 2017 Laureate Winner: International Women Photographers Award.

-Gabriel Chalfin-Piney is a multidisciplinary artist and organizer, with a background in performance and exhibition-making for artists and nonprofits.
+Gabriel Chalfin-Piney-González is a multidisciplinary artist and organizer, with a background in performance and exhibition-making for artists and nonprofits.
 Gabriel’s art practice pulls from olfactory, gustatory and tactile explorations, oral history interviewing, practices of play, care, and abolition, family-style eating, tattooing, object-making and collecting, puppetry, mold, and meditation, prompting audience members to participate as co-creators.

 Gabriel holds an MA in Arts Administration and Policy from the School of the Art Institute of Chicago and a BA in Art History from SUNY New Paltz.
 They have shown work at the Dorsky Museum, Panoply Lab, High Concept Labs, and Grace Exhibition Space.